section-engineering-education/engineering-education/content/articles/creating-a-video-conferencing-app-with-100ms-sdk-in-android/index.md

   - url: /engineering-education/creating-a-video-conferencing-app-with-100ms-sdk-in-android/hero.png
     alt: Creating a Video Conferencing App with 100ms SDK in Android
 ---
 Video conferencing has become part of our life as we all rely on it regularly.
-Video conferencing is used in holding meetings, WhatsApp calls, and many more.
+Video conferencing is used when holding meetings, on WhatsApp calls, and much more.
 <!--more-->
 In this tutorial, we will use the **100ms Android SDK** and **Jetpack compose** to create a video conferencing app.